canonical/microk8s.io/docs/index.md

 With `microk8s.status` you can see the list of available add-ons and which ones are currently enabled.
 You can find the add-on manifests and/or scripts under `${SNAP}/actions/`, with `${SNAP}` pointing by default to `/snap/microk8s/current`.

 #### List of available add-ons
-- **dns**: Deploy kube dns.
+- **dns**: Deploy CoreDNS.
 This add-on may be required by others thus we recommend you always enable it.
-In environments where the external dns servers `8.8.8.8` and `8.8.4.4` are blocked you will need to update the upstream dns servers in `microk8s.kubectl -n kube-system edit configmap/kube-dns` after enabling the add-on.
+In environments where the external dns servers `8.8.8.8` and `8.8.4.4` are blocked you will need to update the upstream dns servers in `microk8s.kubectl -n kube-system edit configmap/coredns` after enabling the add-on.
 - **dashboard**: Deploy Kubernetes dashboard as well as Grafana and InfluxDB.
 To access Grafana point your browser to the url reported by `microk8s.kubectl cluster-info`.
+Access the dashboard with the default token found with `microk8s.kubectl -n kube-system get secret` and `microk8s.kubectl -n kube-system describe secret default-token-{xxxx}`.
 - **storage**: Create a default storage class.
 This storage class makes use of the hostpath-provisioner pointing to a directory on the host.
 Persistent volumes are created under `${SNAP_COMMON}/default-storage`.
 Upon disabling this add-on you will be asked if you want to delete the persistent volumes created.
 - **ingress**: Create an ingress controller.
 - **gpu**: Expose GPU(s) to MicroK8s by enabling the nvidia runtime and nvidia-device-plugin-daemonset.
 Requires NVIDIA drivers to be already installed on the host system.